 Many people rushed to these mines from all around the world and included Fortune Tellers, Gypsies and Psychics.
 Each operating independently and in fact were in competition with each other and it would be unrealistic to expect all of them to be totally genuine and it has not changed to this day.

 He established the Australian Spiritualist Association in the early 1970’s and this was the first national attempt to unite the Spiritualist Fraternity in Australia.
 The ASA was set-up with a separate Committee in each state and a National Group operating as the Governing Body.
-All seemed to be going well until the Victorian Branch eventually brought about the downfall of the whole organisation due to in-fighting.
+All seemed to be going well until some Branches eventually brought about the downfall of the whole organisation due to in-fighting.

-Spirituality, as with many things in life, has been viewed and applied in countless different ways and sections have formed organisations having set views and procedures that reflect their views.
-Spiritualism as an established religion is just one of them.
+Spirituality, as with many things in life, has been viewed and applied in countless different ways and some sections have formed organisations having set views and procedures that reflect their opinions.

 As a result of the efforts of Don Davis and his supporters of which there were many, the Spiritual Fraternity that acknowledged the 7 Principles did over time form a number of recognised religious denominations, even if only for the purposes of the Marriage Act, and are –

 1. 1975 – USOA United Spiritualism of Australia (started in NSW)